publitas/docs/source/viewer-message-api.md

 # Getting Started

 The message API uses HTML5s [window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) to send messages.
-You can access messages in two different ways:
+You can access messages sent by the Viewer in two different ways:

 ### Using the Code Injection Tool